-To meet the financial objectives, the primary investment objective of the Fund is to achieve an average annual real total return1 of at least 5% over rolling ten-year periods, net of investment management fees.
+To meet the financial objectives, the primary investment objective of the Fund is to achieve an average annual real total return of at least 5% over rolling ten-year periods, net of both Cambridge and individual investment manager fees.
 It is recognized that the 5% real return objective is challenging and may be difficult to attain in every ten-year period, but the Fund will seek to achieve the objective over a series of ten-year periods.
 It is also recognized that given the static nature of this objective, it is not directly related to market performance; this reinforces the view that success or failure in achieving this objective should be evaluated in the context of the prevailing market environment and over the long term.
-The secondary objective of the fund is to outperform a Simple Benchmark of 70% global stocks and 30% bonds.
-The third objective is to outperform the custom Policy Benchmark over rolling five-year periods.
+The secondary objective of the fund is to outperform a Simple Benchmark of 70% global stocks and 30% bonds over rolling five- to ten-year periods (or a full equity market cycle).
+The third objective is to outperform the Policy Benchmark over rolling five-year periods.

 The Fund will be invested in a manner that is expected to maximize the long-term total return with reasonable and acceptable levels of investment risk.
 Investment risk is defined in two ways: (1) the possibility of investments declining in value, and (2) the expected performance volatility of the investments in the portfolio.
-The Fund aims to achieve the stated return objectives with a targeted annualized standard deviation similar to a simple blend of 70% global stocks (MSCI All Country World Index, net)/30% Bonds (Barclays Aggregate) portfolio over rolling five- to ten-year periods (or a full equity market cycle).
+The Fund aims to achieve the stated return objectives with a targeted annualized standard deviation similar to a simple blend of 70% global stocks (MSCI All Country World Index, net)/30% Bonds (Bloomberg Barclays Aggregate) portfolio over rolling five- to ten-year periods (or a full equity market cycle).
 Similar to the return objective, it is recognized that this volatility objective may be difficult to attain in every five-year period, but the Fund will seek to achieve this objective over a series of five-year periods.